Quick Start — Creating a New Client Project¶

 NuGet restore fails with 'package not found'

-Check that nuget.config points to the correct Azure Artifacts feed URL and the package source mapping includes Progress.* for the private feed.
-Ensure the Azure Artifacts credential provider is installed (see Step 4).
+Check that nuget.config points to the CUCloud-Web-Packages feed and the Progress.* package source mapping is present.

-Check that Umbraco:CMS:Unattended:InstallUnattended is true in appsettings.json and the database connection string is correct and the database exists.
+Verify Umbraco:CMS:Unattended:InstallUnattended is true in appsettings.json and the connection string is correct.

 Views are missing or show errors

 Run dotnet build (not just dotnet restore).
-The build step copies 301 baseline views from the Progress.Baseline.Web NuGet package into your Views/ folder.
-If your Views/ folder only contains _ViewImports.cshtml, the build hasn't run yet.
+The build step copies 301 baseline views from the Progress.Baseline.Web package into Views/.

 CSS theme not applied